bonanitech/blog/_posts/2018-03-18-managing-groups-visibility-in-home-assistant.md

 <br />

-And here is the result:
+And here is the result.

 <br />